-Great news for pain sufferers who have grown dependent on pain killers for relief: recently published double blind studies have shown that Devil's Claw can relieve pain from arthritis in as little as ten days of use1, lower back, knee and hip pain included.
+Great news for pain sufferers who have grown dependent on pain killers for relief: recently published double blind studies have shown that devil's claw can relieve pain from arthritis in as little as ten days of use, (lower back, knee and hip pain included).
 It is also used to treat osteoarthritis, rheumatoid arthritis, gout, bursitis, tendonitis and soft tissue pain (muscle aches).

 Devil's claw is approved as a nonprescription medicine by the German Commission E, an expert panel of physicians and pharmacists who advise Germany's counterpart of the U.S. Food and Drug Administration.

-Approved uses of devil's claw include loss of appetite, digestive disorders, and "degenerative disorders of the locomotor system" (to treat pain and inflammation in the joints).
+Devil's claw has been approved for use for treating ailments including loss of appetite, digestive disorders, and "degenerative disorders of the locomotor system" (to treat pain and inflammation in the joints).

 A new clinical study shows that a traditional African medicinal herb may reduce pain associated with osteoarthritis as effectively as some conventional drugs.
 In a randomized, double-blind, parallel group study conducted in France, the patients received either capsules containing the herb devil's claw or a pharmaceutical drug.
 Pain measurements of all patients indicated that those taking the herb and the drug experienced similar benefits.
 However, the study also showed that patients taking the herb experienced significantly fewer adverse side effects than those taking the drug.

 Mark Blumenthal, founder and executive director of the American Botanical Council, a non-profit research and education organization, states, "At least two previous clinical trials on devil's claw have supported its use as an aid in treating lower back pain and rheumatic conditions.
 This study is significant in that it is the first to show the potential benefits of devil's claw for osteoarthritis."